 THE ABYDOS STARGATE GLYPHS

 There’s one other reason I think the Earth and Abydos stargates were the same setpiece in the movie; aside from the double-pyramid origin symbol, each symbol on the Abydos gate is a symbol from the Earth gate with part of it removed (the symbols in the movie were recessed, so it would’ve been easy to fill them in partially and then repaint them to cover the seams), or completely unmodified.
 The double-pyramid replaces the Earth origin symbol, so everything fits together very cleanly using the familiar ordering of symbols as a guide.
-I’ve made a chart detailing my findings, but the high-level summary is that of 39 symbols on the stargate, the Abydos gate has 1 new symbol, seven that are unchanged, thirteen that are modified in some way, and eighteen that aren’t visible in the film.
+I’ve made a chart detailing my findings, but the high-level summary is that of 39 symbols on the stargate, the Abydos gate has one new symbol, seven that are unchanged, thirteen that are modified in some way, and eighteen that aren’t visible in the film.

 The chart also contains the symbols as I’ve recreated for my model, in Earth and Abydos versions.
 For the seventeen symbols that aren’t visible, I’ve modified them in similar ways to how the ones that are visible were changed, even for the smallest and simplest symbols, which were usually left unmodified in the examples I can see.